greenelab/deep-review/sections/04_study.md

 may ultimately prove to be clinically relevant.

 Progress has been rapid in genomics and imaging, fields where important tasks are readily adapted to well-established deep learning paradigms.
-One dimensional convolutional and recurrent neural networks are well-suited for problems in protein binding of DNA and RNA, epigenomics, and RNA splicing.
+One-dimensional convolutional and recurrent neural networks are well-suited for tasks related to DNA- and RNA-binding proteins, epigenomics, and RNA splicing.
 Two dimensional CNNs are ideal for segmentation, feature extraction, and  classification in fluorescence microscopy images [@doi:10.3109/10409238.2015.1135868].
 Other areas, such as cellular signaling,